spollard/josh-works.github.io/_posts/2020-07-20-medusa-refactor.md

 ---
 layout: post
-title:  "Refactoring practice: Medusa refactor part 2 (15 minutes)"
+title:  "`Medusa` mythical creature: part 2"
 description: "Refactor practice, in which we will refactor medusa.rb, learn more about Ruby, object-oriented design, and clean code"
 crosspost_to_medium: false
 date:  2020-07-20 06:00:00 -0700